Skip to content

 What is the Difference Between Receivership, Administration and Liquidation?

-• Receivership: A secured creditor appoints a receiver to sell company assets and recover owed debts.
+• Receivership allows a secured creditor to appoint a receiver to sell specific assets and recover their debt, prioritising that creditor over others.

 Tips for Businesses